kolehiyolo/persn-adulting_101_v2/NEXT.md

-Next step is to make a master generateTransactionsData.py that goes processes the data for all sets in the sets directory
+users can click on a button in the GUI that then processes the CSVs into desired outputs